 Five basic concepts of scalability

-Disclaimer: I've been only working for few months in high-scalability stuff so don't expect super-secret techniques or expert advices.
-It is just a newbie 5-point basic list based on what I've learned and read about this subject up to now ;)
+I've been only working for few months in high-scalability topics, so don't expect super-secret techniques or expert advices.
+Expect instead a 5-point basic list based on what I've learned and read about this subject up until now.

 1. Don't touch the data layer.
 No matter what, try to avoid performing any SELECT query, any XML reading, except for the first time.
 ASP.NET page caching, XML caching or data caching (like for example PHP's memcached or Microsoft's Velocity).
 Avoid unnecesary querys: 15 queys on a page multiplied by millions equals insta-death against a DB-only data layer.